PetyaKatsarova/minishell_42/execution/theory_execution.md

 Built-in commands (echo, cd, pwd, export, unset, env, exit) must not use execve because they don't spawn a new process.
+A built-in command is part of the shell itself (e.g., cd, echo, export).
+It runs without needing an external file.How to Check if a Command is Built-in or External? type uname

 User keyboard signals:
 ctrl-c displays a new prompt line.